leamas/supybot-bz/README.md

     <al-bot-test> leamas: The operation succeeded.
 ```
 * In order to work you must add a search string which defines the set of bugs
   to watch.
-This is done using the watchquery command
+The search string format is as of [3].
+Use the watchquery command
+  something like:
 ```
     <leamas> watchquery test1 product:Fedora component:fedora-review
     <al-bot-test> leamas: Watching 28 bugs